jchanunhs/EzPassWindowsVersion/README.md

 EZ Tags
 - Users can add ez tag or remove it.
+- Tag can only be removed if it was never used to pay tolls.
 - When user adds a vehicle, they also have to specify the ez tag associated with their vehicle

 Pay Toll